Knob Creek Machine Gun Shoot

 What is the Knob Creek Machine Gun Shoot?

-What safety precautions are necessary for the Knob Creek Shoot?
+What safety precautions are essential at the Knob Creek Machine Gun Shoot?

 Due to the extreme noise levels from hundreds of machine guns, high-quality ear and eye protection are absolutely essential.
-Responsible gun ownership and adherence to range safety protocols are paramount throughout the event.
+Proper firearm handling and awareness of surroundings are also critical for safety at this high-volume event.

 More Range & Competition Videos You Might Like